I made a tier ranking for each ArgoCD setting.

 This article isCyberAgent Group SRE Advent Calendar 2024This is the 9th day's article.

-This time, we will take a deeper look at the settings of ArgoCD and create a tier ranking based on the importance and usefulness of each setting.
-If you are already using ArgoCD or are considering using it, please use this article as a reference to consider which ArgoCD settings you should enable.
+This time, we've taken a deep dive into ArgoCD settings and created a tier ranking based on the importance and usefulness of each setting.
+If you're already using ArgoCD or are considering using it, we recommend using this article as a reference to consider which ArgoCD settings you should enable.

-ArgoCD is a very powerful GitOps tool, but it has a lot of configuration options.
-Which settings are really important?Which ones are specific to certain use cases?It is important to determine whether the settings are used in the most common scenarios or rarely used.
-This ranking was created based on a Lightning Talk given at KubeCon NA 2024.Ranking Argo CD Settings in a Tier List - Gerald Nunn, Red HatThis article is based on the content of the talk and the opinions of the audience (including me).
-Due to time constraints, the Lightning Talk was only half-completed, so I hope this article will serve as a complement to the content.
+ArgoCD is a very powerful GitOps tool, but it also has a lot of configuration options.
+Which settings are really important?Which are limited to specific use cases?It is important to determine whether the settings are used frequently or rarely.
+This ranking was taken from a Lightning Talk at KubeCon NA 2024Ranking Argo CD Settings in a Tier List - Gerald Nunn, Red HatThis article is based on the content of the Lightning Talk and the opinions of the audience (including me).
+Due to time constraints, the Lightning Talk was only able to be completed halfway, so I hope this article will serve as a complement to the content.

 Tier Ranking List

-I have recreated the Tier List Maker that I presented in the Lightning Talk in Japanese.
+I have recreated the Tier List Maker that I presented at the Lightning Talk in Japanese.

 Tier 1: Should be the default setting